 The researchers who made these maps were also, for the first time, able to disaggregate chicken and duck distributions.
 That's useful for people trying to track the spread of diseases like the avian flu — particularly in places like China where both chickens and ducks are raised.

-* Also, one key side-note on all this: many researchers have argued that China's statistics on meat production are unreliable, as local officials have incentives to inflate their production numbers.
-The problem seems to be especially flagrant in the pork industry, and it's possible that pork numbers are lower than available data suggests.
+That said, one cautionary note: many researchers have argued that China's statistics on meat production are unreliable, as local officials have incentives to inflate their production numbers.
+The problem seems to be especially flagrant in the pork industry.
+So it's possible that actual pork numbers are somewhat lower than available data suggests.

 And livestock production is expected to keep rising…

 So why map livestock?
-In part because livestock is such a dominant force on the planet — in both good ways and bad.
+In part because livestock is such a dominant force on the planet — for better and for worse.

 Livestock is already responsible for both the food and livelihoods of roughly 1 billion people on the planet.
 And, the authors of the PLOS One paper note, that number is expected to skyrocket in the decades ahead.